 I have very few regrets about my time with Finley, which has been a great help to me in my healing.
 One of the saddest things I hear is when a parent says to me “I didn’t know I could have done x,y,z with my baby” – and they can’t turn the clock back.

-So, I have decided to make information about ways you can say hello to your baby available to you.
-I hope that you find it helpful.
+So, we have decided to make information about ways you can say hello to your baby available to you.
+We hope that you find it helpful.
 Please consider the ideas presented and utilise, or build upon any that feel right.

 Over the following pages we’ll share ideas with you, our experiences and memories, tips and strategies.